 Reston, VA 20190-5248

-Prospective music majors are formally admitted to the Department of Music after successfully completing the Music Major Entrance/Scholarship Audition.
-The audition can only be scheduled after formal acceptance to the university and completion of the Music Major Application Form (Steps 1 and 2 above).
-The audition requirements are unique to each applied area and will be communicated to the student after receipt of the online Music Major Application.
-Each audition consists of a performance on the student’s primary instrument/voice and an evaluation of fundamental musical skills.
+Prospective music majors are formally admitted to the Department of Music after successfully completing the Music Major Entrance/Scholarship Audition and after being accepted as a student to Mars Hill.
+Audition requirements are unique to each applied area and will be communicated to the student.
+Each audition consists of performance on the student’s primary instrument/voice and an evaluation of fundamental musical skills.

 Scholarship priority will be given to those students who complete the audition by April 15 of the student’s senior year of high school.